 Some people come to St Lawrence's having drifted away from church as a child; some have come from other church traditions; some have been part of one church or another and never made their first communion; some have been part of the church but never actually got around to making a commitment; whatever reasons, many more than here, you may choose to take the next step in your faith.

 Confirmation classes at St Lawrence's occur in a small group of between six and a dozen, They are an opportunity to hear the Christian faith laid out, and then open discussion.
 These sessions are "no holds barred" and "no strings attached", you can ask any questions you like. and you are not expected to do anything at the end.

-If you are interested in getting confirmed please contact Fr John.
+If you are interested in being confirmed please contact Fr John.